catalyst-network/Community/README.md

 * [Contributor Code of Conduct](https://github.com/catalyst-network/Community/blob/master/contributor-code-of-conduct.md)

-## Contributor License Agreement

-You must sign a Contribution License Agreement (CLA) before your pull request will be merged.
-This a one-time requirement for contributing to Catalyst Network projects.
-You can read more about [Contributor License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) (CLA) on Wikipedia.

-Signing the CLA doesn't have to be done up-front, it is only required for your pull request to be merged.
-You can clone, fork, and submit your pull request as usual.

 ## Code

 If you're interested in Catalyst Network projects, here are the main software repositories you should checkout: